BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapon
+- [Hand Weapon]
-- bow
+- [Bow]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Accuracy
+- [Heroic Accuracy]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

-- Leader (Citadel Guard)
+- [Leader] (Citadel Guard)
-- Resistant to Magic
+- [Resistant to Magic]
-- Sharpshooter
+- [Sharpshooter]
-- Woodland Creature
+- [Woodland Creature]

 - **"A Chance for Faramir, Captain of Gondor to show his Quality"** `ACTIVE`

-If Faramir's army is Broken, he may re-roll any failed To Wound rolls when making strikes, and declare a free Heroic Resolve each turn.
+If Faramir's army is Broken, he may re-roll any failed To Wound rolls when making strikes, and declare a free [Heroic Resolve] each turn.

 - **Wizard's Pupil** `PASSIVE`

-If Faramir is alive and you choose to give Priority to your opponent, then Faramir and friendly Warrior models within 3" of him gain Dominant (2) until the end of the turn.
+If Faramir is alive and you choose to give Priority to your opponent, then Faramir and friendly Warrior models within 3" of him gain [Dominant] (2) until the end of the turn.

 </div>

 ---
 <div class="unitCard" markdown>

 ### FORLONG THE FAT [90 POINTS]